StRomano02/llm-exercise-rewriter/README.md

-# Personalized Math Exercise Rewriter — Proof of Concept
+# Personalized Math Exercise Rewriter, Proof of Concept

 This project explores how mathematics can become more engaging and intuitive through **personalized learning experiences**.